 Playing Experience Levels

 These guidelines aim to ensure that all camp participants have an enjoyable experience.
-These Level descriptions represent what your playing capability should be before you take the class (i.e., are prerequisites).
+Each instructional class and most workshops identify the desired student experience level(s).

 LEVEL 1: You are new or relatively new to your instrument.
 You may be able to play basic chords or scales slowly.
 You want to learn the basics of the instrument.
-You have very little experience playing with others.
+You have very little experience playing in a group with this instrument.

 LEVEL 2: You are competent with basic chords and/or basic scales.
 You can keep rhythm and/or play basic melodies and/or sing and play at the same time if the song is familiar.
 You generally need the chords or melody to be written out in order to play along.
 You have some experience playing with others.

 LEVEL 3: You are reasonably comfortable with most chords, basic major and minor scales, and can play at an appropriate tempo for songs.
-You are aware of time signatures, song keys, and know that there are chords called 6th, 7th, 11th, etc even if you can’t play them all.
-You are comfortable maintaining good rhythm and are willing to taking breaks while jamming with others, even if the breaks don’t always turn out the way you planned.
-You may be hoping to take your playing up to the next level of performing with a group or band (i.e., beyond jamming) and you want to further improve your technique and speed.
+You are aware of time signatures, song keys, and know that there are chords called 6th, 7th, 11th, etc. even if you can’t play them all.
+You are comfortable maintaining good rhythm and are willing to take breaks while jamming with others, even if the breaks don’t always turn out the way you planned.
+You may be hoping to take your playing up to the next level of performing with a group or band (beyond jamming) and you want to further improve your technique and speed.

 LEVEL 4: You are skilled on your instrument and have a good understanding of musical concepts including scales, arrangements, harmonies and some improvisation.
 You play lead and back-up with a steady rhythm and can play skillfully with others.
 You know there is life further up the neck on your instrument and have some capability in that world.
 You have performing experience, can hold a tune, and can harmonize.